 Welcome to today's edition of the Rush 24-7 podcast.

-And North Carolina governor is turning right around and suing the DOJ on this bathroom law that they passed.
+And North Carolina governor is turning right around and suing the DOJ on this bathroom law that they pass.

-What people don't know is that it's not just North Carolina they gave three days.
+What people don't know is that it's not just North Carolina they gave three days, they gave everybody three days.

-The solution here might be that the uh you know North Carolina governor could say that we don't identify as North Carolina anymore, and therefore your lawsuit against us is irrelevant.
+The solution here might be that the North Carolina governor could say that we don't identify as North Carolina anymore, and therefore your lawsuit against us is irrelevant.

 We're not North Carolina.

-We don't we don't identify that way as long as your lawsuit.
+We don't identify that way as long as your lawsuit.

 I mean, it's absurd here.

-So North Carolina, I just turn it right around.
+Or the so North Carolina, I just turn it right around and you know what?

 We do not identify as North Carolina for the length of your suit.